Peymankor/practicalSDA/README.md

 ![Cover Image](img/sda.png)

 This is repository to gather and share hands on example of  Sequential Decision Analytics with Python.
+This collective effort of (DDA research group)[https://bratvoldlab.github.io/website/] at [University of Stavnger](https://www.uis.no/en), Supervised by Professor (Reidar Brumer Bratvold)[https://www.uis.no/nb/profile/reidar-brumer-bratvold].

 ## Hands-On Examples: